hooksz/Focus-Secrecy-Baseline/README.md

-# Can Foundation Models Help Us Achieve Perfect Secre
+# Can Foundation Models Help Us Achieve Perfect Secrecy?
+A simple baseline for personal & priv